davidcarboni/scloud/infrastructure/README.md

 # Welcome to your CDK TypeScript project

+NB: See `dependencies.sh` for commands to install linter and libraries for interacting with Github

 This is a blank project for CDK development with TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.